webosose/website/content/en/samples/posts/2024-12-26-idle-view-app.md

 #### Creating a App

+if you build the frontend project in step 3 `appinfo.json` and `icon.png` file in dist directory will be gone. so you must copy before you build the fronent project

 1. **Copy `appinfo.json` and `icon.png` in the dist directory:**
    Copy files (appinfo.json, icon.png) in dist directory: